davestewart/nuxt-content-assets/README.md

 assets/content/[name]-[hash].[ext]
 ```

-The first part of the path should be public root-relative folder:
+The first part of the path is where you want content assets to be served from:

 ```
-assets/img/content
+assets/content/
 ```

 The optional second part of the path indicates the relative location of each image: